Rabbi Jim Morgan, Rabbinic Advisor

 About the Minyan

-The Worship and Study Minyan is a welcoming, participatory congregation with a deep commitment to Jewish pluralism, egalitarianism, and freedom of inquiry.
+The Worship and Study Minyan welcomes everyone!
+We are a participatory, intergenerational prayer community with a deep commitment to Jewish pluralism, egalitarianism, and freedom of inquiry.
 Our members come to their Jewish practice from a wide variety of backgrounds—many are returning to Jewish identities they had left behind or never had the chance to engage; others explored many aspects of Jewish life before joining us; others still began their journeys in another faith tradition and have found a congenial spiritual home in Judaism and with us.
-Some of us come with partners or families; others are single or have struck out on a Jewish path with the support of a partner who otherwise remains disengaged.
+Some of us come with partners or families; others are single or have struck out on a Jewish path with the support of a partner who has chosen another path.

-Shabbat services include spirited, musical davening (praying) based on traditional liturgy; a lively, wide-ranging Torah discussion; and a convivial Kiddush.
+Shabbat morning services include spirited, musical davening (prayer) based on tradtional liturgy; a lively Torah discussion; and a convivial Kiddush.
 We rely on our members to lead us in prayer and to teach us Torah, and we are always seeking new voices to uncover new facets of our tradition.
-We also enjoy the guidance of our Rabbi and our Rabbis Emeriti.

-We extend our welcome to all students, faculty, and staff at Harvard as well as to people from the surrounding community.
+We extend our welcome to all students, faculty, and staff at Harvard as well as to people from the surrounding communities.
 We hope you will come to learn and stay to teach!